hapax/hapax.github.io/assets/qgrav.md

 In fact, this conclusion is already suggested by Einstein's *classical* theory of gravity, general relativity.
-In Newtonian gravity, spacetime is a sort of fixed arena where objects float around and exert forces on each other, and gravity is just another force.
+In Newtonian gravity, spacetime is a sort of fixed arena where objects float around and exert forces on each other.
+Gravity is just another force.
-Einstein had the profound realization that gravity is not a real force at all!
-Rather, *gravity is the shape of space*.
+Einstein's profound realization was that gravity isn't a real force at all!
-Conversely, *space is shaped by matter.*
+Rather, *gravity is the shape of space*, and *space is shaped by matter.*
-In the immortal words of John Wheeler:
+In the beautiful maxim of John Wheeler,

 <span align="center"; display:block">
 *Spacetime tells matter how to move; matter tells spacetime how to curve.*
 </span>

-So, the
+Sure, spacetime is made up of points.
+But the relation between those points --- the shape of space --- depends on what I choose to put there!
+I can't

 #### Strong coupling